ja2-stracciatella/ja2-stracciatella.github.io/_posts/_future-release-0.20.0.md

     - More hardcoded values and assumptions are now externalized to additional or improved json files for easy editing in JSON: item names, item descriptions, aim and range bonuses
     - More extension points for LUA scripting: change shop inventory and prices, react to merc hiring, create message boxes
   - Stability Improvements: Fixes in memory management should lead to improved stability and less crashes

-**IMPORTANT**: TODO CHECK IF OLD AND NEW ANDROID VERSIONS ARE COMPATIBLE

 **IMPORTANT**: If you used older versions of JA2 Stracciatella on Android before you might need to uninstall them before installing the new release.
 Make sure to backup your data before doing this as it might erase your saves.